-When choosing a kitchen countertop material, the two most popular and versatile options are porcelain stoneware and laminate
+When choosing a kitchen countertop material, the two most popular and versatile options are porcelain stoneware and laminate.

 They both offer customizable features and varying levels of performance, so interior designers and planners have a crucial decision to make.